-The IT training consultancy Optimum was briefed to design, develop and deliver a range of tailored, job specific courses and materials that would give McCarthy & Stone’s 900 staff knowledge of how to use Agresso on a day to day basis, as well as an appreciation of the role the system will play in the group’s future success.
+The IT training consultancy Optimum was briefed to design, develop and deliver a range of tailored, job-specific courses and materials that would give McCarthy & Stone’s 900 staff knowledge of how to use Agresso on a day-to-day basis, as well as an appreciation of the role the system will play in the group’s future success.

-“We didn’t have the expertise or resource to create a user training programme in-house,” said Terry Gardener, McCarthy & Stone’s Agresso training manager.
+“We didn’t have the expertise or resource to create a user training programme in-house,” said Terry Gardener, McCarthy & Stone’s agresso training manager.
 “We needed the right materials and the right people delivering the training to make sure we met our objectives.
 We chose Optimum because of their experience of Agresso, their collaborative approach and their flexibility.”

 Key to that is the consultancy’s use of client engagement managers.
 Optimum created the role specifically to give each client a primary point of contact who manages every single aspect of the project, including expectations.

-“My job is to liaise constantly with the client to ensure we deliver a successful training programme on time and on budget,” explained Aisha LeGrand, the client engagement manager for McCarthy & Stone.
+“My job is to liaise constantly with the client to ensure we deliver a successful training programme on time and on budget,” explained Aisha LeGrand, the Optimum client engagement manager for McCarthy & Stone.
 “That ranges from agreeing commercial terms to managing resources in line with shifting scenarios through to providing the essential back office support.”

-This frees up the consultants working on site to focus on the detail of designing and delivering the most effective, tailored training programme.
+This frees up the consultants working onsite to focus on the detail of designing and delivering the most effective, tailored training programme.

 “Having a client engagement manager to go to made it a really efficient process and was a very good experience,” noted Gardener.
 “There were lots of late changes to cope with but Aisha reacted swiftly and positively every time and we always got a resolution.”

-McCarthy & Stone was rolling out Agresso nationally in time for the group’s new financial year, with head office going live first and the individual regions following over a twelve week period.
+McCarthy & Stone was rolling out Agresso nationally in time for the group’s new financial year, with head office going live first and the individual regions following over a twelve-week period.

 Optimum was appointed at a time when only around 60% of the firm’s Agresso system had been built but the consultancy was able to produce the training plan that is the foundation for each of its projects.
 This identified the different user roles, who should be trained, what new skills each group needed, the materials to be created, as well as how, when and where the training would be delivered.

 From that analysis, Optimum planned the content, duration, support materials and logistics for each training session.
 Bespoke, role-based courses were written with detailed reference guides to give core users step-by-step instruction on complex processes and to define exactly how the system was to be used.
-For light users quick cards covered the essential elements of how to complete frequently used, simple processes.
+For light users, quick cards covered the essential elements of how to complete frequently used simple processes.